 Students will improve their ability to engage in written academic discourse, appropriating sources with accuracy, elegance, and integrity.
-Students must pass a competency examination to complete the course.
 Fall, Spring.

 1113.
 Survey of the Bible.

 Students will survey the redemptive story of the Bible from Genesis to Revelation, emphasizing how that story shapes the Christian's worldview and affects life decisions.
 Fall, Spring.